 Alright!
 We know we have a problem – the password can be broken.
 And thus, we want to engage an additional protection level, don’t we?

-The question is – what we can do now and how much effort it requires?
+The question is – what we can do now and how much effort does it require?
 The MFA solution can be implemented in many ways and with multiple products.
-But the easiest one to use and deploy will be the Azure MFA – provided by Microsoft.
+But the easiest one to use and deploy is the Azure MFA – provided by Microsoft.

 What is Azure MFA?

 Azure MFA is a service hosted in Azure cloud that allows you to combine it with several options like one-time password codes, mobile authenticator applications or offline tokens.